Spectrum of a ring: Representation theory perspective

 From the perspective of representation theory, a prime ideal I corresponds to a module R/I, and the spectrum of a ring corresponds to irreducible cyclic representations of R, while more general subvarieties correspond to possibly reducible representations that need not be cyclic.
 Recall that abstractly, the representation theory of a group is the study of modules over its group algebra.

-The connection to representation theory is clearer if one considers the polynomial ring $R=K[x_1,\dots,x_n]$ or, without a basis, $R=K[V].$ As the latter formulation makes clear, a polynomial ring is the group algebra over a vector space, and writing in terms of $x_i$ corresponds to choosing a basis for the vector space.
+The connection to representation theory is clearer if one considers the polynomial ring $R=K[x_1,\dots,x_n]$ or, without a basis, $R=K[V].$ As the latter formulation makes clear, a polynomial ring is the monoid algebra over a vector space, and writing in terms of $x_i$ corresponds to choosing a basis for the vector space.
 Then an ideal I, or equivalently a module $R/I,$ is a cyclic representation of R (cyclic meaning generated by 1 element as an R-module; this generalizes 1-dimensional representations).